-Pet insurance can be confusing, but it doesn't need to be.
-Get all the answers you need on pet insurance policies, then compare quotes with Compare Cover to find the right policy for you and your furry friend.
+Pet insurance can be confusing, but it doesn't have to be.
+Get the answers to your pet insurance questions with our pet insurance FAQs, then compare quotes with Compare Cover to find the right policy for you and your furry friend.

 You probably consider your pet to be part of the family, and we're sure you want to do the best for them.
 By taking out a pet insurance policy, you could ensure your pet is covered in case they become sick or have an accident, and you could protect yourself against unexpected vet bills.

 Vet bills are continuing to rise and in 2018 the average pet insurance claim rose to £793.If you would struggle to find this amount of money pet insurance is a simple way to help your pet receive the treatment it requires.

 At Compare Cover, you can quote for up to 5 pets at once, and some providers may offer a discount if you insure multiple pets at the same time.